joakimk/devbox-tools/README.md

 ### Developing plugins

+Plugins are structured like this:

+    plugins/devbox-tools-foo/
+      commands/
+        foo_command.rb
+      caches/
+        foo_cache.rb
+      dependencies/
+        foo_dependency.rb

+Command files are expected to contain...
+TODO

+Creating a plugin:

     dev plugin:create plugins/devbox-tools-foo
     # add things to the plugin and run dev commands
     # publish somewhere and send me a link